Xh3ni/BikeSharingRental/README.md

 The Project is both a data analysis and a machine learning application.
 The data analysis helps users understand what factors affect the use of bike insted of other transport services such as bus or subway, the duration of travel, departure and arrival position.
 The machine learning application allows users to input temperature, humidity, wind speed,...etc information and get predictions of bike rental usage.

-The project is deployed here:
+The project is deployed [here](https://bike-sharing-rental.herokuapp.com/)

 ## Business Requirements